inleadmedia/dpl-go/docs/architecture/adr-009-fb-cms-caching.md

 The configuration cache could be added to the cache tag handling.
 It would demand invalidation requests sent when ever configuration is updated at the FB CMS - so additional coding is required in both the Go and in the FB CMS application.

+### Choosing "use cache" and "dynamicIo"

+In order to make use of the "use cache" and cache tags functionality in Nextjs 15 you have to use the [Canary versions](https://nextjs.org/blog/next-15).

+It was a bit of a surprise for us because we thought those features came out of the box.
+Although we did not experience major flaws yet, it is not a nice feeling to choose an ustable track with experimental features that portentially can go wrong in production or be removed entirely in the future.

+But we thought that the fact that we could make use of cache tags and invalidation outweighted the instability/uncertanties of being on the Canary track.